fleetdm/fleet/docs/REST API/rest-api.md

 ### Reset automations for all failing hosts of a policy

 Resets [automation](https://fleetdm.com/docs/using-fleet/automations#policy-automations) status for *all* hosts failing the specified policies.
-On the next automation run, any failing host will considered newly failing,
+On the next automation run, any failing host will be considered newly failing.

 `POST /api/v1/fleet/automations/reset`